Julius Malema: Traffic offence arrest: December 2013

 In December 2013, Malema was arrested for allegedly speeding 215 km/h in a 120 km/h zone in his BMW along the N1 freeway near Vanderbijlpark, Gauteng.
 He was released on R5,000 bail.
 In February 2014, he was acquitted on a charge of reckless or negligent driving.

-Hate speech conviction, 2025
+Hate speech conviction: August 2025

 On 27 August 2025, the Equality Court found Malema guilty of hate speech over remarks made in 2022.
 According to the court, Malema's comments included calls for the murder of a white man, which the court ruled to be "a clear attempt to promote hatred".
-The court said “Whilst calling out someone who behaves as a racist may be acceptable, calling for them to be killed is not,”.
+The court said, "Whilst calling out someone who behaves as a racist may be acceptable, calling for them to be killed is not."

-Discharge of a fiream in public
+Discharge of a firearm in public: April 2026

-On 1 October 2025, Malema was found guilty on charges related to his firearm discharge in public by the East London magistrate court.
-He was convicted on charges of discharging live ammunition during a 2018 rally in Mdantsane.
-His sentencing will be in January 2026.
+On 1 October 2025, Malema was found guilty by the East London Magistrates' Court on multiple charges arising from a 2018 incident in which he discharged a firearm during a rally at Sisa Dukashe Stadium in Mdantsane, Eastern Cape.
+The court convicted him under the Firearms Control Act of unlawful possession of a firearm and ammunition, discharging a firearm in a built-up or public area, and reckless endangerment.
+On 16 April 2026, he was sentenced to five years' imprisonment.
+He was granted leave to appeal, and remained free pending the outcome of further legal proceedings.